List of schools affected by concrete safety fears

 – Aylesford School, Warwick

 The primary school is not impacted but a significant area of the rest of the school will be closed while works continue.
-Only Year 7s will be taught onsite on Monday, with Year 12s returning from Wednesday.
+Only Year 7s were taught onsite on Monday, with Year 12s returning from Wednesday.

 – Wood Green Academy, Wednesbury